Charlieissa/PDF2Voice/README.md

     Adjust the playback speed using the provided options.
     Click "Save audio" to save the audio file.

+**Translate text**
+To translate a PDF file to different language, follow these steps :

+    Launch the PDF Utility application.
+    Click the "Browse PDF" button to select the PDF file you want to convert.
+    Click the language you want to translate to.
+    Click the "Translate" button.

 **Supported Language**

 Playing without saving: